genropy/genropy_saved/docs/genro/webpage_elements/layout/introduction.rst

     Genro inherits some of its forms (containers and panes) directly from Dojo.

-    There are also some layout elements built directly through the Genro framework.
+    There are also some layout elements built directly through GenroPy.

     The containers can be of two types: the Containers and the ContentPanes.